rivoreo/i8080ash/README.md

 #### I8080ASH_USE_DD_IFLAG_NONBLOCK

 Set this to a non-empty string to make the emulator passing `iflag=nonblock` for the **dd(1)** command line that used to read the input key, in attempt to make this read operation non-blocking.
+This can make the emulator to work on a system without **perl(1)**.

 This **dd(1)** operand is a non-standard extension of GNU dd; its use is normally not recommended because it may leave your terminal in non-blocking state after exiting of the emulator.